nestjs/docs.nestjs.com/content/cli/workspaces.md

   }
 }
 ```
-> info **Warning** The conversion of a standard mode structure to monorepo only works for projects that have followed the canonical Nest project structure.
+> error **Warning** The conversion of a standard mode structure to monorepo only works for projects that have followed the canonical Nest project structure.
 Specifically, during conversion, the schematic attempts to relocate the `src` and `test` folders beneath the `apps` folder in the root.
 If a project does not use this structure, the conversion will fail or produce unreliable results.

-### Workspace projects
+#### Workspace projects

 A mono repo uses the concept of a workspace to manage its member entities.
 Workspaces are composed of **projects**.
 A project may be either:
 - an **application**: a full Nest application including a `main.ts` file to bootstrap the application.
 Aside from compile and build considerations, an application-type project within a workspace is functionally identical to an application within a *standard mode* structure.